dchen1-greendotcorp/FunctionDurableAppTest/Readme.md

 ### 2. Add Microsoft.Azure.WebJobs.Extensions.DurableTask.Analyzers package in the project.
 When you build the project, it may give some warnings of contrains, thought you shoud not fully depend on it.

+### 3. Make all trigger functions return 200, with "finishOrchestrationSuccess", add additional data in the return if needed.
+Callers can check finishOrchestrationSuccess to decide retry call trigger functions.